UCB-INFO-FRONTEND-WEBARCH/ucb-info-frontend-webarch.github.io/class_prep/p-get-repo-setup.md

 2. git commit -m "your message"
 3. git push

-**Note** Please be sure to create an "assignment1" folder for all files relating to assignment1 inside of your git repo **Note** Please be sure that YOUR NEW CHANGES ARE ON GITHUB!!!
+**Note** Please be sure to create an "assignment1" folder for all files relating to assignment1 inside of your git repo<br />
+**Note** Please be sure that YOUR NEW CHANGES ARE ON GITHUB!!!